VlachosGroup/petBOA/README.md

 Dependencies
 ------------

--  Python >= 3.7
+-  `Python`
--  `NEXTorch` >=  : Used for implementing the parameter estimation with BO optimization framework
+-  `NEXTorch` : Used for implementing the parameter estimation with BO optimization framework
--  `PyTorch` >= 1.8: Used for tensor operations with GPU and autograd support
+-  `PyTorch` : Used for tensor operations with GPU and autograd support
--  `GPyTorch` >= 1.4: Used for training Gaussian Processes
+-  `GPyTorch` : Used for training Gaussian Processes
--  `BoTorch` >= 0.4.0: Used for providing Bayesian Optimization framework
+-  `BoTorch` : Used for providing Bayesian Optimization framework
 -  `Matplotlib`: Used for generating plots
 -  `PyDOE2`: Used for constructing experimental designs
 -  `Numpy`: Used for vector and matrix operations